HoutzC/NPS-Discover/README.md

 - Excel data export (implemented but not active/available in the publish to web environment to lower project costs)

 View the final product [here](https://www.novypro.com/project/nps-discover)!
-- It should be noted that the final Report is sourcing data from a static CSV file as the database was terminated upon completion to save costs.
+> Note: Final Report is sourcing data from a static CSV file as the database was terminated upon project completion to minimize costs.